tecracer-chef/chef-raketasks/README.md

 Upload to Chef Supermarket.
 It uses the current configured supermarket in your knife.rb or config.rb.

+## Repin Tasks

+### rake repin:chef-client[gem,version]

+Allows repinning dependencies in executables delivered with Chef Workstation.
+This is often needed if you do private/prerelease builds of Chef components like Kitchen drivers or InSpec plugins.

+As the Chef installers hard-pin the versions in `/opt/chef-workstation/bin` files, this needs the privileges to modify those files as well.

+* `gem`: name of the dependency
+* `version`: new version to pin

+### rake repin:inspec[gem,version]

+See `repin:chef-client`

+### rake repin:kitchen[gem,version]

+See `repin:chef-client`

+### rake repin:ohai[gem,version]

+See `repin:chef-client`

 ## Test Tasks

 ### rake test:integration:ec2[regexp,action]